 What is Cremant?

-For starters, Cremant is a French sparkling wine that is made outside the Champagne wine region.
+So, for starters, What is Cremant?
+Cremant is a French sparkling wine that is made outside the Champagne wine region.
 Cremant goes through the same production process as the Champagne called “methode traditionelle”.
 It is a process where the secondary fermentation occurs in the bottle rather than in a large stainless steel vat or tank, like Prosecco does.
 The secondary fermentation process gives Cremant its character, forming rich texture and becomes creamier.

 There are eight regions in France are currently producing Cremant.
 It this includes prominent regions such as Burgundy, Alsace, the Loire Valley and the famous region of Bordeaux.
 One of the popular Cremant producing wine regions is Cremant d’Alsace, known for its rich and complex character and a wide variety of grapes used.